 What's the worst that could happen?

-XYZ becomes worthless, but you have to buy 100 shares at the strike price anyway.
-Therefore, the maximum loss is the value of the shares at the strike price.
+XYZ becomes worthless, but you have to buy 100 shares at the strike price.
+The maximum loss is the value of the shares at the strike price minus the premium from selling the put.
+It’s important to note that these puts are fully secured by cash.